wcushen/blog/content/post/2022-11-openshift-windows.md

 {{< /rawhtml >}}

 {{% notice info %}}
-The Windows Machine Config Operator (WMCO) is **NOT** responsible for updating the operating systems of the Windows machine.
+The Windows Machine Config Operator (WMCO) is **NOT** responsible for updating the operating system of the Windows machine.
 The image upon creation is provided by the cluster administrator, and thereafter the machine's OS upgrade and application of any Windows CVE/security patches are firmly the responsibility of the administrator as well.
 {{% /notice %}}

 ####  Deploying a Windows Web Application

-With a bit of theory out the way, we can now deploy a sample application running a webservice on the Windows Node.
+With a bit of theory out the way, we'll now deploy a sample application running a webservice on the Windows Node.
 This application will be running inside a Windows Container on the Windows Node.

 The WMCO spins up a special ssh container for us to remote shell into and then from there we can run the provided script to drop us into a PowerShell prompt on the Windows host.